Jcoopt/CCA/1_Boundaries/1_Boundaries.md

   gameOver()
 }
 ```
 This uses an if statement, which you have used earlier for generating the pipe.
-It also uses a logical operation "OR", which in javascript looks like `||`.
+It also uses a logical operation "OR", which in JavaScript looks like `||`.
 What this allows us to do is in one statement check to see if the player has gone of the top *OR* bottom of the screen, meaning less for us to write.